credwood/SparseCodingGPT/readme.md

 ## Updates

+8/29: Dev branch for adding support for TransformerLens.
+Training updated.
+Inference not updated.

 8/17: Dictionary training for mid-layer resiudal stream added (PyTorch hook directly on the attention output, before addition of residual tensor).
 Module unstable; testing ongoing.

 Inference for attention dictionary not yet implemented.